titaschanda/TenNetLib.jl/docs/src/ttn/state_envs_ttn.md

 # `StateEnvsTTN`: A container to store the TTN and its environments

-Similar to the setup for MPS, tt the lowest-level of abstraction, TeNLib.jl defines `StateEnvs` to hold a TTN and its environments to be modified in place.
+Similar to the setup for MPS, tt the lowest-level of abstraction, TenNetLib.jl defines `StateEnvs` to hold a TTN and its environments to be modified in place.

 Skip this part if you want to avoid lower-level abstraction.